Hamilton Cycles in Random Graphs: a bibliography: The random graphs and

 It is interesting that P\'osa rotations have played a significant role in everything mentioned so far, except for \cite{NS}.
 They used the {\em absorbing} method, and this plays a role in other recent papers.
 As discussed in \cite{NS}, we can demonstrate the basic idea in the simpler case of Hamilton cycles in graphs.
 Let $A$ be a graph and $a,b\in V(A)$ two distinct vertices.
 Given a subset $X\subseteq V(A)$, we say that $A$ is an $(a,b,X)$-absorber if for every subset $X'\subseteq X$ there exists a path $P_{X'}\subseteq A$ from $a$ to $b$ such $V(P)=V(A)\setminus X'$.
 Let $G=(V,E)$ be a graph in which we want to find a Hamilton cycle and suppose there exists a large subset $X\subseteq V$ and an $(a,b,X)$-absorber $A\subseteq G$, for some vertices $a,b\in V(A)$.
 An important observation is that if $G$ contains a path from $a$ to $b$ such that $P$ uses all the vertices in $V\setminus V(A)$ and no vertex from $V(A)\setminus X$ (except $\set{a,b}$), we are done.
 Indeed, if $X'$ is the subset of $X$ used by $P$ then by the definition of absorber, there is a path $P_{X'}\in A$ which together with $P$ gives a Hamilton cycle.

 It takes work to show the existence of $P$ and absorbers, but it is definitely introduces a new idea to Hamilton cycle problems in random structures.

 More recently, a general result on thresholds by Frankston, Kahn, Narayanan and Park \cite{FKNP} improves the bound to $p\geq K\frac{\log n}{n^{1/2}}$ for sufficiently large $K$.
-A refinement of this approach in Kahn, Narayanan and Park \cite{KNP} finally improves the bound to $p\geq \frac{K}{n^{1/2}}$ for sufficiently large $K$.
-It is conjectured in \cite{KNP} that $K\approx e^{-1/2}$. \begin{Problem} Does $G_{n,p}$, $p=(1+\e)(e/n)^{1/2}$ contain the square of a Hamilton cycle w.h.p. \end{Problem}
+A refinement of this approach in Kahn, Narayanan and Park \cite{KNP} improves the bound to $p\geq \frac{K}{n^{1/2}}$ for sufficiently large $K$.
+It was conjectured in \cite{KNP} that $K\approx e^{-1/2}$.
+Finally, Zhukovskii \cite{Zuk} showed that the threshold for a $k$th power is asymptotic to $(e/n)^{1/k}$, for $k\geq 2$, resolving the conjecture in \cite{KNP}.
+Makai, Pasch, Petrova, Schiller \cite{MPPS} independently verified the same threshold but only for $k\geq 4$.